julianiff/living-styleguide/README.md

 ### Commit messages to trigger npm PATCH, MINOR, MAJOR release

-This project follows the [Angular Release Messages](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).
-A short summary can be found here [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) with the most important types beeing:
+The CI jobs evaluate the commit messages, when merged on master.
+A short summary for conventional commits can be found on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) and on [Angular Release Messages](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).
+The most important types are:

 - **fix**: patches a bug in your codebase (this correlates with PATCH in semantic versioning, x.x.1 -> x.x.2).
 - **feat**: a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in semantic versioning x.1.x -> x.2.x).